shawnclovie/cocos2dx-LuaProxy/README.md

 > local lbl = tolua.cast(proxy:getNode"label", "CCLabelTTF")
 lbl:setString("some string")
-local btn = proxy:getNodeWithType("button", "CCControlButton")
+local btn = tolua.cast(proxy:getNode"button", "CCControlButton")

 When CCBProxy read ccbi, it has saved all member variable into a CCDictionary.
 So if you'd loaded other ccbi and any variable defined same name, the old one will be lost in the CCDictionary.